bahmutov/cypress-workshop-basics/intro/PITCHME.md

 +++

-🎉 If you can make all "cypress/integration/.../spec.js" tests work, you know Cypress.
+🎉 If you can make all "cypress/e2e/.../spec.js" tests work, you know Cypress.

-Tip: there are about 80 tests to fill with code, see them with "npm run names" command <!-- .element: class="fragment" -->
+**Tip:** there are about 80+ tests to fill with code, see them with "npm run names" command <!-- .element: class="fragment" -->

 ---